mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 Every Scanian, whether genetically pure or not, is entitled to a 30 day period known as Yarhei Kel'a when they attend the local Sanhedra and debate with the gathered Rabbani.
-This policy of cross- examination extends to all aspects of Scanian life and Government officials and judges frequently face cross-examination of their decisions by mere members of the public.
+This policy of cross-examination extends to all aspects of Scanian life and Government officials and judges frequently face cross-examination of their decisions by mere members of the public.